This topic describes how to work with data through entity objects from Business Foundation (BF).

 LoadRequest request = new LoadRequest(new EntityObject(metaClassName, primaryKeyId)); LoadResponse response = (LoadResponse)BusinessManager.Execute(request); EntityObject entityObject = response.EntityObject;

-When an instance of a request is created and you call the BusinessManager.Execute method, BusinessManager creates a pipeline and the following events are executed by the BusinessManager class while the request is processed:
+When an instance of a request is created and you call the BusinessManager.Execute method, BusinessManager creates a pipeline and the BusinessManager class executes the following events while the request is processed:

 - Call the PreExecute method of the appropriate IRequestHandler class for the request.